Plateia or Platia (πλατεία)

 The practices of rhetoric — the art of persuasion — perception/narratives (geometric)), grammar (semantic) and logic (algorithmic) — collectively comprised the three ancient arts of discourse — providing a framework to arrive at shared meanings shaped by narratives, analogies, morals and values.

-A form of Collective Sensemaking to assist us to navigate the complexity of Reality.
+A form of Collective Sensemaking to assist us in navigating the complexity of Reality.

 Greek Philosopher Plato was sceptical of the Sophists and their teachings of rhetoric on building stronger arguments through narratives and persuasion.